Key Takeaways

 Frequently Asked Questions (FAQs)

-Yes, ADHD-related anger stems from executive function deficits rather than being a primary condition.
+ADHD-related anger stems from executive function deficits rather than a reaction to everyday stress and irritation.
 It typically has identifiable triggers connected to ADHD challenges and improves when ADHD symptoms are managed effectively.

 The ADHD brain processes emotions differently due to impaired executive functions.
 The mental steps for anger management happen too quickly or not at all.
 Rejection-sensitive dysphoria can also intensify responses to perceived criticism.